arosbio/cpsign_docs/README.md

 # CPSign Documentation

 This project is used for documenting CPSign using [Sphinx](http://www.sphinx-doc.org/en/stable/).
-Pages are written in [reStructuredText](http://docutils.sourceforge.net/rst.html) format.
+Pages are written in Markdown but were initially written i [reStructuredText](http://docutils.sourceforge.net/rst.html) and converted, so there might be remnants that may need to updated.

-## Header conventions
-Note that reStructuredText does not define any unique order of how headers/titles should be shown, instead it's based on the order they appear in each document.
-For convenience we should use the conventions outlined in the [Python dev style guide](https://devguide.python.org/documenting/#sections):

-- \# with overline, for parts
-- \* with overline, for chapters
-- =, for sections
-- -, for subsections
-- ^, for subsubsections
-- ", for paragraphs

 ## Build documentation locally